gustavrannestig/icestar/README.md

 # draw-in-3D
-draw in 2D and get the result in 3D
+Draw a star on the drawingboard in 2D and see your result in 3D.

+This project was made during the spring prototyping week at Prototyp AB Stockholm.